Updated on April 20, 2022

 To demonstrate… In the marketing department at Sales.Rocks, our most valuable website conversion is “create an account”, performed when our leads click on our favorite CTA button in the upper right corner.

-And anyone that clicks this button, and successfully creates a free account (therefore has taken the final step before converting into a loyal customer) is deemed a “hot lead” 🔥.
+And anyone that clicks this button, and successfully creates an account (therefore has taken the final step before converting into a loyal customer) is deemed a “hot lead” 🔥.

 Let’s look at the bigger picture from a bird’s-eye view.